3DGazeNet: Generalizing Gaze Estimation with Weak-Supervision from Synthetic Views: Method

 where $\mathbf{V}_{j}\in\mathbb{R}^{N_v\times 3}$ and $\mathbf{V}^*_{j}\in\mathbb{R}^{N_v\times 3}$ for $j=\{l,r\}$ are the output and the (pseudo-)ground truth coordinates, while the edge length loss (based on the fixed mesh triangulation of our template meshes) can be written as:

 where $\mathbf{E}_{j}\in\mathbb{R}^{3N_t}$ and $\mathbf{E}^*_{j}\in\mathbb{R}^{3N_t}$ for $j=\{l,r\}$ are the edge lengths of the predicted and the (pseudo-)ground truth eyes.
-As edge length we define the euclidean distance between two vertices of the same triangle.
-In addition to the mesh regression losses, we enforce the following gaze loss to the gaze output of our model:
+As edge length we define the Euclidean distance between two vertices of the same triangle.
+In addition to the mesh regression losses, we enforce a gaze loss to the gaze output of our model, expressed as:

-where $\mathbf{g}$ and $\mathbf{g}^*$ are the model output and the gaze (pseudo-)ground truth respectively.
-We combine losses \cref{eq:vertex_loss}, \cref{eq:edge_loss} and \cref{eq:gaze_loss} in a single loss function to train eye 3D mesh regression models with supervision from ground truth or pseudo-ground truth coordinates and gaze vectors.
+where $\mathbf{g}$ and $\mathbf{g}^*$ are the normalized model output and the gaze (pseudo-)ground truth respectively.
+We combine losses of \cref{eq:vertex_loss,eq:edge_loss,eq:gaze_loss} in a single loss function to train our models with supervision from (pseudo-)ground truth 3D eye meshes and gaze vectors.
 The combined loss is written as:

-where $\lambda_v$, $\lambda_e$ and $\lambda_g$ are parameters which regularize the contribution of the loss terms in the overall loss.
-From our experiments we have selected their values to be $\lambda_v=0.1$, $\lambda_e=0.1$ and $\lambda_g=1$.
+where $\lambda_v$, $\lambda_e$, and $\lambda_g$ are parameters which regularize the contribution of the loss terms in the overall loss.
+From our experiments we have selected their values to be $\lambda_v=0.1$, $\lambda_e=0.01$ and $\lambda_g=1$.